Kahramanmaraş Province: Geography

 The majority of the province with around 60% of the total area is covered with mountains, being followed by plateaus and plains.
 Most of the mountains in the province is part of the Southeastern Taurus Mountain range.
 Due to the low tree line most of the highest areas are bare, but lower regions have forests.

 Southern parts of the province has a hot-summer type Mediterranean climate (Csa), including the administrative center of Kahramanmaraş.
 Northern parts of the province show the characteristics of a continental climate (Dsa and Dsb).
 At the northernmost parts of the province lays the Elbistan Plain, where the town and district of Elbistan is located.
 It has a cold semi arid climate.

 Ceyhan River is the most important river in the province.
 Lake Kumaşır, along with some small crater lakes on the Nurhak and Ahir mountains makes the only natural body of water in the province, though there are multiple dam reservoirs such as Dam Lake Menzelet.

+History

+More than 12,600 residents of Kahramanmaraş province were killed during the 6 February 2023 earthquakes.
+Both earthquakes had epicenters in the province.
+Many large towns and cities including Elbistan had buildings collapse.

 Districts

-Kahramanmaraş province is divided into 10 districts (İlçe):
+Kahramanmaraş province is divided into 11 districts (İlçe):